Houston Field House

 Multi-purpose arena in Troy, New York, U.S.

 Houston Field House is a multi-purpose arena located on the campus of Rensselaer Polytechnic Institute (RPI) in Troy, New York.

-It is the nation's third-oldest college hockey rink, behind Northeastern University's Matthews Arena and Princeton University's Hobey Baker Memorial Rink.
-Further, it is the second-oldest arena in the ECAC Hockey League, behind Princeton's rink.
-Until the opening of MVP Arena in Albany in 1990, it was the largest arena in the Capital Region.
+Opened in 1949 as the RPI Field House, it is the nation's second-oldest college hockey rink still in use, behind Princeton University's Hobey Baker Memorial Rink.
+The arena was renamed in honor of former RPI president Livingston W. Houston in 1978.
+Until the opening of Knickerbocker Arena in Albany in 1990, it was the largest arena in the Capital Region.

 Origins

 Popular legend holds that Houston Field House was previously an airplane or dirigible hangar for the United States armed forces during World War II.
-In reality, it originated as a warehouse for the United States Navy in Davisville, Rhode Island.
+In reality, it originated as a warehouse located at the Davisville Naval Construction Battalion Center in Rhode Island.
 Following the war, the federal government established the Veterans Education Facilities Program (VEFP) to help colleges build facilities to handle the increased enrollment of veterans returning from the war.
 One aspect of the VEFP was to offer buildings designated as "war surplus" to colleges and academic institutions who applied for them.

 Originally, the RPI Board of Trustees, led by then-RPI President Dr. Livingston W. Houston, sought a hangar from the VEFP in order to establish a "sports-civic arena" for the RPI campus and the city of Troy.
 Unfortunately, hangars were not considered "war surplus."
 An investigation sponsored by the Board of Trustees discovered the warehouse facility in Rhode Island and applied under the VEFP to bring it to campus, despite the fact that its original design was not satisfactory for the creation of an arena.
+RPI's application was approved by the Federal Works Agency in February 1947.

 The VEFP underwrote both the cost of transporting the warehouse from Davisville to Troy and the cost to reassemble it upon its arrival.
 RPI, however, spent nearly $500,000 on its own to redesign the warehouse to its own specifications, including the re-fabrication of initial materials and the purchase of new materials.
 Construction was originally planned to be completed by June 1948; however, inclement weather throughout the project pushed completion back 16 months to October 1949.
-On October 13, Houston officially opened the building as the RPI Field House as part of a ceremony honoring the Institute's 125th anniversary.